Learn

 The most popular metrics to measure effectiveness here are ROI, conversions, and the number of payments made.

-10 Steps to Create Your SaaS SEO Strategy
+10 Steps to Create an Effective SaaS SEO Strategy

 Getting your SaaS SEO strategy right doesn’t just drive more traffic to your website.
 It drives more “targeted” traffic to your website.
 Guess what this has an impact on?
 Conversions.
 And the best part is you don’t seem too salesy either.

-Let’s delve into the top 10 SaaS SEO strategies to unlock growth and conversions:
+Success in SaaS SEO is all about creating the right strategy.
+Let’s explore the top 10 SaaS SEO strategies to unlock growth and conversions:

 #1 Define your business goals, conversions, and KPIs